About Us

 Education

-Oversees development of programs for mentorship and career development for supporting aspiring solicitors.
-Recent graduate from University of Edinburgh and Legal Trainee at abrdn plc.
-Became involved with DBS after being diagnosed with ADHD in final year of LLB studies.
+Oversees the development of programs for mentorship and career development to support aspiring solicitors.
+Recent graduate from the University of Edinburgh and Legal Trainee at abrdn plc.
+Matthew became involved with DBS after being diagnosed with ADHD in the final year of LLB studies.

 Currently Recruiting